jordyorel/orus-lang/docs/OUTSTANDING_COMPILER_AND_DIAGNOSTICS.md

 ## Diagnostic tooling gaps

-### Loop context validation
+### Loop context validation ✅

-**Current issue.** `is_valid_break_continue_context` in `src/errors/features/control_flow_errors.c` still returns `true` for every call, so the parser never reports `break` / `continue` misuse.
+**Resolution.** `is_valid_break_continue_context` now bridges the parser and the multi-pass compiler scope stack so invalid `break` / `continue` usage is caught immediately.
+The helper consults the active `ScopeStack` when a `CompilerContext` is live and falls back to parser-managed loop depth during syntactic analysis, matching the single-pass workflow described in the architecture notes.

 **Implementation steps.**
-- Consume the loop context APIs exposed by `CompilerContext` once the scope work above lands.
-The helper should query the active loop depth and return `false` when outside of any loop.
+- [x] Consume the loop context APIs exposed by `CompilerContext` once the scope work above lands.
+The helper now queries the active loop depth and returns `false` when outside of any loop.
-- Ensure parser actions (`parser.c`) call into the helper for every `break` and `continue`, and convert failures into structured diagnostics via `report_break_outside_loop_error` / `report_continue_outside_loop_error`.
+- [x] Ensure parser actions (`parser.c`) call into the helper for every `break` and `continue`, converting failures into structured diagnostics via `report_break_outside_loop` / `report_continue_outside_loop`.

 **Testing.**
-- Create parser fixtures under `tests/control_flow/conditions` that intentionally place `break` and `continue` statements at top level and inside functions without loops.
-The compiler must now emit the correct error codes.
+- [x] Added diagnostic regression fixtures under `tests/error_reporting/` for both `break` and `continue` misuse, ensuring the CLI surfaces the control-flow errors with the expected messaging.
-- Add positive fixtures showing legal usage to ensure valid programs still compile.
+- [x] Add positive fixtures showing legal usage to ensure valid programs still compile (`loop_control_valid`).

 ### Advanced error presentation